Metformin / Sitagliptin Dosage

 -If a dose is missed, take with food as soon as remembered, but if it is time for the next dose, skip the missed dose; do not take 2 doses as the same time.

--Temporarily stop treatment prior to radiologic studies utilizing iodinated contrast materials and for surgical procedures when restricted food or fluid intake is expected; may resume once adequate renal function is confirmed.
+-This drug should be held for surgical procedures, or anytime restricted food or fluid intake is expected; may resume once adequate renal function is confirmed.

 -This drug is not recommended for patients with type 1 diabetes mellitus or for the treatment of diabetic ketoacidosis as it would not be effective in these settings.